Nottingham Contemporary

-Nottingham Contemporary (formerly known as the Centre for Contemporary Art Nottingham (CCAN)) is a contemporary art centre in the Lace Market area of Nottingham.
+Nottingham Contemporary (formerly known as the Centre for Contemporary Art Nottingham (CCAN)) is a contemporary art centre in the Lace Market area of Nottingham, England.
 The gallery opened in 2009.

 The gallery describes its site as being "the oldest in the city", having been the site of a Saxon fort.
 To celebrate the area's history of lace manufacture, the cladding of the building is embossed with a traditional Nottingham lace pattern.

 Nottingham Contemporary is a registered charity under English law.

 Exhibition programme

-Nottingham Contemporary organises four to five major exhibitions a year, bringing the work of the world’s contemporary artists to Nottingham.
+Nottingham Contemporary organises four to five major exhibitions a year, bringing the work of the world's contemporary artists to Nottingham.
 The ideas raised by the exhibitions are explored in educational programmes for all ages.
 The museum opened on 14 November 2009 with an exhibition of early works by David Hockney and recent works by Los Angeles-based artist Frances Stark, including some from the Tate collection.

-Since then, the gallery has hosted a number of major thematic exhibitions including The Place is Here (2017), a landmark survey of Black British Art; States of America (2017), the largest-ever survey of American photography in the UK; Glenn Ligon’s Encounters and Collisions (2015); and From Ear to Ear to Eye (2017–18), an exploration of the politics of listening across the Arab world.
+Since then, the gallery has hosted a number of major thematic exhibitions including The Place is Here (2017), a landmark survey of Black British Art; States of America (2017), the largest-ever survey of American photography in the UK; Glenn Ligon's Encounters and Collisions (2015); and From Ear to Ear to Eye (2017–2018), an exploration of the politics of listening across the Arab world.